MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 ## Where can I get info about Office 365 and Microsoft 365 compliance tiers and categories?

 Details can be found in the [Compliance Framework for Industry Standards and Regulations](https://download.microsoft.com/download/B/2/7/B27B3EF3-8849-4C18-8BA4-5AD755728620/Compliance%20Framework_customer%20guidance.pdf) (PDF download).

+## Can users earn Microsoft Rewards points with their work account?

+Microsoft Search requires a user to sign in with a work or school account, but a user cannot create or sign into the Microsoft Rewards program with that account.
+However, there is an instance when an enterprise user may see Rewards points accrue.
+This can happen when a Microsoft Search user has a Rewards account created with a <a href="https://www.microsoft.com/en-us/welcome?rtc=1">Microsoft account</a>.
+(You have a Microsoft account if you use an email address, Skype ID, or phone number, and a password to sign into Microsoft services like Office 365, Xbox consoles, or Windows 10 PCs.
+The email address you use for your Microsoft account can be from Outlook.com, Hotmail.com, Gmail, Yahoo, or other providers.)
+If a user has signed in alternately with both their work account and Microsoft account in the same browser session, they may accrue points to their Rewards account.
+The user can stop accruing points while searching with Microsoft Search by clearing their cookies.